learningequality/kolibri-docs/docs/manage/_content.rst

 Update Content Channels
 -----------------------

 Public channels on Kolibri Studio are periodically updated from their original sources.
 Private and unlisted channels that you have on you local Kolibri device may have also changed since you first imported them, and have some new content added in the meantime.
-You can update you local channels from Kolibri Studio if you have internet connection, another device in your local network that has already been updated, or from an external drive where the latest version of the channels has been :ref:`previously exported <export>`.
+You can update your local channels from Kolibri Studio if you have internet connection, from another device in your local network where the content has already been updated, or from an external drive where the latest version of the channels has been :ref:`previously exported <export>`.

 .. warning:: Don't update channels used to make :ref:`lessons <manage_lessons>` and :ref:`quizzes <manage_quizzes>` while those are **still active and visible to learners**.
-Structure of the channel and location of some resources inside may change in the updated version, and therefore become unavailable and create loading issues.
+The structure and location of some resources inside the channel may have changed in the updated version, which can render them unavailable and create loading issues.
 It is recommended to **schedule and perform channel updates only during periods when learners are not actively working on lessons and quizzes**.

 To update channel to its latest version and import new content into Kolibri, follow these steps.